Jean-Dum/EDS_project_Alarm_Part/README.md

 ##Movement alarm detector

 The main idea is to build a system which can detect the movement of a person using a PIR sensor.
 This movement will trigger an alarm and communicate using LoRa to another MCU managed by our associated team.
-The only way of desactivate the alarm is to introduce the correct code in the second teams terminal.
+The only way of desactivate the alarm is to introduce the correct code in the second team's terminal.
-The system will also include a buzzer and a test button
+The system will also include a buzzer and a test button.